emilk/cargo-caps/README.md

 - `stdio`
 - `thread` - spawn threads
 - `net`
-- `fopen` - we don't dinstiguish between read/write since `fopen` makes that hard anyways
+- `fas` - we don't dinstiguish between read/write since `fas` makes that hard anyways

 We also have `None` for the empty set an `All` for the complete set.